salesforce-devops-config/salesforce-devops-config.github.io/03-travis-ci.md

 ## Implementing Pipelines
 We will implement our pipeline with Travis-CI and [this configuration](https://github.com/salesforce-devops-config/travis-ci){:target="_blank"} accordingly with our needs.

+### Base Configuration
-However there are some mandatory configuration points we need no matter what is the shape of the pipeline we will end up implementing:
+However there is some basic configuration points we need no matter what is the shape of the pipeline we will end up implementing:
 + We will need to **tag the baseline** of production in `main` or `master` branch.
 After we have added this Travis-CI config to our Salesforce repository we will pull the current state of Production to `main`, and then we will create and push a git tag to identify the base that the pipeline will use to calculate the changes.
 I.e. we can call it `prod-baseline` or `v0.0.0`.

 + We will need to **create a `release` branch** in our Salesforce repository.
 We will use this branch in which we will bundle all the changes that we will promote through the pipeline to Prod.